Limnogirl90/environmental-science-blog/content/blog/IndyStarRebuttal.md

 type = "post"
 twitter_card_type = "summary_large_image"
 images = "/static/IndyStarGraphic.png"
+alttext = "Graph of the number of stream miles and impaired stream miles for each state."
 ---

 <!-- Ideally, for SEO there should be an image after the first paragraph or two -->